MaroFarouk6/Python-POS-System/README.md

 # Python POS System (Point of Sale)

 A full-featured, multi-threaded desktop Point of Sale (POS) application engineered from scratch using Python.
-Designed for a local business ("Al-Tahtawy Butchery"), this system manages inventory, sales, expenses, and administrative tasks with a secure, user-friendly GUI.
+Designed for a local business, this system manages inventory, sales, expenses, and administrative tasks with a secure, user-friendly GUI.

 ## 🌟 Key Features